We may earn affiliate commissions for the recommended products. Learn more.

 Do you need a VPN for Tor?

-You can use the Tor browser or set up the connection so that all your traffic would go through their servers.
+You can use the Tor browser or set up the connection so that all your traffic goes through its servers.
 Your traffic is encrypted, but your ISP can still see that you're connecting to Tor.
 Plus, the first Tor node that you connect to can see your real IP address.

 A VPN isn't a requirement to use Tor, but it helps a lot.
 It encrypts your whole traffic, masking it from the ISP.
 In short, it's much safer to use Tor with a VPN.